What This Covers

 Conservatorship

-A formal proceeding in which the court appoints a conservator to act on behalf of another in business and personal matters.
+A formal proceeding in which the court appoints a conservator to act on behalf of another person in business and personal matters.

 Contingent Beneficiary